Which Countries Don't Require a Passport for U.S. Citizens?

-The following locations do not require a US passport if traveling by air, sea or land:
+A U.S. citizen can travel to the following countries or locations without a passport when traveling by air, sea or land:

-The U.S. Virgin Islands Flag The U.S. Virgin Islands (St Croix, St John and St Thomas)
+Destinations that don't require a passport #5: The U.S. Virgin Islands The U.S. Virgin Islands (St Croix, St John and St Thomas)

 Canada, Mexico, the Caribbean, and Bermuda all permit travel by land or sea with a passport card instead of a full passport book.
-Canada will accept other proof of U.S. Citizenship (like a birth certificate) and a photo ID instead, while if you are under 16 you only need proof of citizenship.
+Canada will accept other proof of U.S. Citizenship (like a birth certificate) and a photo ID instead.
+For minors under 16, only proof of citizenship is needed.

 Note: You may not travel to Canada or Mexico by air without a U.S. passport book.